GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/docs/BigtableChangeStreamsToBigQuery/README.md

 The template has the following optional parameters:
 * bigtableReadProjectId: Default: The project where the Dataflow pipeline is running.
 * bigQueryTableChangelogName: Default: bigtableTableId + “_changelog”.
 Destination BQ table
-* metadataInstanceId: Default: the same as bigtableInstanceId.
+* bigtableChangeStreamsMetadataInstanceId: Default: the same as bigtableInstanceId.
 Change streams metadata table.
-* metadataTableTableId: Default: “__change_stream_md_table”.
+* bigtableChangeStreamsMetadataTableTableId: Default: name is chosen by Cloud Bigtable CDC connector.
 Change streams metadata table.
-* ignoreColumnFamilies: Default: empty.
+* bigtableChangeStreamsIgnoreColumnFamilies: Default: empty.
 A comma-separated list of column families for which changes are to be skipped.
-* ignoreColumns: Default: empty.
+* bigtableChangeStreamsIgnoreColumns: Default: empty.
 A comma-separated list of columnFamily:columnName values for which changes are to be skipped.
-* startTimestamp: Default: current wall time.
+* bigtableChangeStreamsStartTimestamp: Default: current wall time.
 Starting point of Change stream.
 * writeNumericTimestamps: Default: false.
 If true, timestamp, timestamp_from, timestamp_to change log table columns will use INT type.
 * writeRowkeyAsBytes: Default: false.
 If true, the rowkey will be written as BYTES BQ type.
 * writeValuesAsBytes: Default: false.
 If true, the value will be written as BYTES BQ type.
-* bigtableCharset: Default: “UTF-8”.
+* bigtableChangeStreamsCharset: Default: “UTF-8”.
 Charset to use when reading CBT column qualifiers and row keys (or values if writeValuesAsBytes is false)
 * bigQueryProjectId: Default to be the Dataflow project id.
 * bigQueryChangelogTablePartitionGranularity: Default: empty.
 Valid options are “daily”, “monthly”, “yearly”.
 * bigQueryChangelogTablePartitionExpirationMs: Default: never expires.
 Set partition expiration if specified.